Neighbors, Farmers, Friends

 The supportive relationships between farmers is not limited to the Millers and Oldicks; the little bit of give and take between farms is a sentiment throughout their entire community of farmers.

 Though the Miller and Oldick families' younger members help on the farm, they are running out of generations to take over their farms.
 Their community is facing a continually diminishing number of small family farms in the area.
 There were 52 small dairy farms in Miller’s township when he started farming.
-Over time, many of those farms have disappeared, with only about 12-13 remaining.
+Over time, many of those farms have disappeared, with only about a dozen remaining.

 As a cooperative, Organic Valley’s mission is to continue supporting and saving small family farms across the country like those run by the Millers and Oldicks.
 Saving these small farms helps preserve the connection between neighbors that is the cornerstone of thriving communities.
 This is the spirit of cooperation our founding farmers dreamt of at the inception of our cooperative, and is still a vital piece of our mission today.